 “Picnics should be a prescription for health,” said registered dietitian nutritionist and TV host Annessa Chumbley.
 “They accomplish three amazing things needed for healthy living: nourishing the body, focusing on relationships and soaking up the benefits of being surrounded by nature.”

-Consider planning picnics with a refreshing option like seafood.
+Consider planning picnics with a refreshing option like eating seafood.
 Eating seafood two times per week, as recommended by the Dietary Guidelines for Americans, can provide unique health benefits as a lean protein and source of omega-3s, healthy fats that are beneficial for heart and brain health.
 To make it easier to create picture-perfect picnics, try these tips from Chumbley.

 - Pack bottles of cold or even frozen water in the picnic basket to help keep everything chilled and fresh so it’s ready to devour.